-- Slice into bars and then place back in the freezer for a further 30-60 minutes.
+- Cut into bars: Slice into bars and then place back in the freezer for a further 30-60 minutes.

-- Then place back into the freezer until you are ready to eat them.
+- Allow to set: Then place back into the freezer until you are ready to eat them.
 I recommend keeping them in the freezer as they tend to soften easily.

 - The cook time does not include the time it takes for these raw snickers bars to set, which is approximately 5 hours.
 If you have a turbo cool setting on your freezer then it will take less time.